 We don’t have one!
 Some folks wear jeans while others prefer traditional Sunday best.
 Come as you feel led.

 What is there to do for my kids?

-During Sunday morning worship children’s church is available for ages 6 months through the 4th grade.
+During Sunday morning worship children’s church is available for ages 6 months through 12 years.
 In the Discovery Zone your children will learn about God in a fun and safe educational environment.
-Drop your kids off and go get your worship on!
+Drop your kids off at 9:30am and go get your worship on!

 What if I have an infant?